 After many a year living in the lowlands I’ve made some serious progress in deciphering the Dutch: I’ve mastered the art (and pronunciation!) of gezelligheid, I’ve gotten used to the constant presence of Dutch directness, agendas and red pants.
-Heck, you might even find me with the curtains wide open, chewing on drop and swearing at Wilders on the boobtube.
+Heck, you might even find me with the curtains wide open and chewing on drop.

 However, there is one mystery that continues to evade me.
 One particularity I can’t seem to get a straight answer on: why the heck can you only find *cold water* in Dutch toilet sinks?!?
 Why my friend, why??
 Why is there that one lonely tap?
 And why is its only job to provide glacial H2O?
 What could possibly be the logical explanation behind said torture?

 I would LOVE to think there is something else going on here.
 Something else other than the obvious: sheer Dutch

 cheapness “thriftiness“.
 So please, someone (anyone!) fill in the blanks here and give me another plausible explanation.
 Don’t tell me that the Dutch are really so incredibly cheap that they are worried about those extra few cents in providing their guests with warm water to wash their hands.
 If so, then I’m afraid I’ve lost all hope for these peeps!

 I can understand the argument that in those charming old canal houses and cozy brown cafés the ancient plumbing doesn’t allow for much.
 But head to a newly built apartment, restaurant or even a modern office tower in Amsterdam’s WTC, enter the toilet and you are still destined to find only icy water flowing from those shiny new taps.